NDGuthrie/bridgepoint-1/doc-bridgepoint/notes/611_migrate_xtuml.org.ant.md

 6. Work Required
 ----------------
-6.1 - Proposed work: A simple and effective next step to migrate the existing xtUML.org website would be to use the existing xtUML.org WordPress site's Export feature from the Dashboard to create a backup of the existing xtUML.org website.
+6.1 - Use the existing xtUML.org WordPress site's Export feature from the Dashboard to create a backup of the existing xtUML.org website.

-6.2 - This backup file may be imported to the proposed GoDaddy.com host.
+6.2 - This backup file shall be imported to the proposed GoDaddy.com host.

 6.3 - When these steps are completed, it would be a matter of seeing what works on the new site and what does not.

-6.4 - The existing site remains unchanged with no downtime.

 7. Acceptance Test